So many of us set fitness goals but fail to achieve them.

-That is, these are goals that you might pursue simply for the pleasure or satisfaction of the work required to reach the goal.
+That is, they’re goals you pursue simply for pleasure or satisfaction in the working toward the goal.

 4) Set goals that you find challenging

-That said, if you set goals that are too difficult for your current abilities and fail repeatedly, you might find yourself dissatisfied and not perform as well.
+That said, if you consistently set goals that are too difficult for your current abilities, you might fail repeatedly.